-Program of Study: The program of study will consist of: a) a 3-credit pre-requisite course, b) 9-credit core courses, and c) 6-credit practicum courses.
+The program of study will consist of the following: a) a 3-credit pre-requisite course, b) 9-credit core courses, and c) 6-credit practicum courses.
 A maximum of 6 credits may be transferred if candidates have had equivalent graduate courses and educational experiences within the past five years.
 The transfer of the credits is subject to the approval by the coordinator in special education.

 Once a student has completed the Advanced Certificate Program, all 18 credits can be transferred to the Special Education Teacher, Birth-2 MS in Education Program within five years and upon approval of the coordinator in special education.

 EDS 701: Understanding Individuals with Disabilities.
 3 hours, 3 credits.
 This introductory course studies mild, moderate, and severe disability conditions that affect individuals across the lifespan.
 Included are: historical foundations, key legislation governing education and habilitation of individuals with disabilities, etiology and comorbidity, assistive technologies, school-based programming, parent advocacy and collaborative work with families, impact of cultural and linguistic diversity on identification and classification, and transition to independent living and provision of services across the lifespan.
 (15 fieldwork hours required.)
 PREREQ: Permission of the adviser.